 It is the duty of all students involved in the conduct process to participate conscientiously.
 Students are expected to read this policy, make a timely report of an incident, and file all necessary complaints through the Office of the Dean of Students.
 Students have a duty to discuss the incident with a Judicial Officer over the telephone or in person, adhere to stated deadlines, attend scheduled meetings, and participate in all proceedings.
 Failure to meet these duties and expectations may result in a student being charged with failing to comply with the directions of a University official.

-Non-Exclusive: This code of conduct does not displace the authority of other appropriate UCCS officials to establish standards of conduct for particular setting and activities.
+Non-Exclusive: This Code of Conduct does not displace the authority of other appropriate UCCS officials to establish standards of conduct for particular setting and activities.
 For example, students who reside in UCCS housing may also be subject to standards of conduct for that setting.
-Similarly, students who engage in academic misconduct may be subject to sanction by the department or school.
+Similarly, students who engage in academic misconduct may be subject to sanction by the department, college, or school.

-Process: Students who have engaged in conduct that potentially violates the code of conduct are normally entitled to notice of their alleged misconduct and an opportunity to respond to those allegations before any discipline is imposed.
+Process: Students who have engaged in conduct that potentially violates the Code of Conduct are normally entitled to notice of their alleged misconduct and an opportunity to respond to those allegations before any discipline is imposed.
 Due process is a flexible standard and students accused of minor infractions may not be afforded the opportunity to confront or examine witnesses.
 Students who potentially face suspension or expulsion from UCCS shall be afforded a hearing at which they are permitted to present evidence and examine any witnesses.
-The procedures by which UCCS will administer any discipline are located at the Student Code of Conduct Procedures webpage
+The procedures by which UCCS will administer any discipline are located in the Student Code of Conduct Procedures, Section VIII.

 Exclusions: In cases where it is necessary to protect the safety of the UCCS campus, a student may be excluded immediately from campus as a precaution before receiving an opportunity to respond to the allegations, but students excluded to protect the safety of the UCCS campus shall nonetheless be entitled to notice of their alleged misconduct and provided an opportunity to respond before any final discipline is imposed.